For a brief introduction to Enterprise Grid, start here.

 Disable the translation layer by navigating to application management for your app and finding the User ID Translation panel.

-If you need to update local user IDs you've stored in a database or in other ways, first use migration.exchange
+If you need to update local user IDs you've stored in a database or in other ways, first use the migration.exchange

-with the relevant user or bot tokens to receive global user IDs in bulk.
+method with the relevant user or bot tokens to receive global user IDs in bulk.

-Building properly for shared channels or enterprise grid requires experiencing the unique constraints and opportunities yourself.
+Building properly for shared channels or Enterprise Grid requires experiencing the unique constraints and opportunities yourself.